adenekan41/Helix/README.md

 - Click Reload to reload the Code
 - From the menu bar click: Code > Preferences > Color Theme > helix

-## Disable Italics

-If you wish to disable italics, there is now a no-italic theme available.
-You will have access to both, select helix No Italics as your color theme.

-Other versions
-The community is awesome and has ported this theme over to other environments.

 ## What's in the folder

 - This folder contains all of the files necessary for your color theme extension.
 - `package.json` - this is the manifest file that defines the location of the theme file and specifies the base theme of the theme.
-- `themes/Helix-color-theme.json` - the color theme definition file.
+- `themes/Helix-color-theme.json` - the color light theme definition file.
+- `themes/Helix-dark-color-theme.json` - the color dark theme definition file.

 ## Get up and running straight away